-- ✓ Physics: A Conceptual World View, Kirkpatrick, 7th edition (2010). - \checkmark a scientific calculator
+- ✓ Physics: A Conceptual World View, Kirkpatrick, 7th edition (2010). - $\checkmark$ a scientific calculator (one that can handle powers of 10, otherwise nothing special).

 Website

 This course has a D2L website associated with it.
 I will post all of the course documents and announcements on the D2L website on a regular basis.
 Please check D2L at least once a day for updates.